10 Free (Or Almost Free) Things to Do This Fall

 Fall in Augusta's River Region is glorious.
-It's the perfect time to get outside and enjoy the changing foliage or cozy up with a warm cup of coffee and a classic film.
-Here are 10 things for $10 or less to do in Augusta and the region.
+It's the perfect time to get outside and enjoy the changing foliage or cozy up with a warm cup of coffee.
+Here are 10 things for $10 or less to do in Augusta.
 You can also check out our Free Things to Do page for more year-round suggestions!

-4. Fall Foliage Walk: Pack a picnic and head to Savannah Rapids Park for some of the most beautiful fall foliage in Augusta's River Region.
+3. Fall Foliage Walk: Pack a picnic and head to Savannah Rapids Park for some of the most beautiful fall foliage in Augusta's River Region.
 Five miles of Towpath (the Augusta Canal's main trail) lead you from the Headgates to Sibley Mill.
 New to the Canal Trails?
 Download a Trail Map Here.
 Cost per person: FREE

-8. Films on Friday: Grab a coffee and a scone and head over to the Morris Museum of Art to watch classics like "The Heart is a Lonely Hunter" and "All Quiet on the Western Front" Stick around afterwards and discuss the film with other movie buffs.
-Films screen on the first Friday of each month at Noon.
+8. Films on Friday: Grab a coffee and a muffin and head over to the Morris Museum of Art to watch classics like "The Lords of Discipline" and "Oh!
+What A Lovely War."
+Hang out afterward and discuss the film with other movie buffs.
 Cost per person: FREE

 9. Winchester Museum: Just a short drive to Edgefield, SC, you'll find the Wild Turkey Center & Winchester Museum.
 There's no better time of year to experience the world's largest turkey call, helicopter simulators, and a virtual reality theater.
 Cost per person: Adults: $5 / Youth: $2 / Children 2 and Under are FREE